kubernetes-retired/heapster/docs/proposals/vision.md

 ## Reduction of Responsibility

-With 3 possible node sources (Kuberentes API Server, flat file, CoreOS Fleet), 2 metrics sources (cAdvisor and Kubelet) and constantly growing number of sinks we have to separate the stuff that the core Heapster/K8S team is responsible for and what is provided as a plugin/addition and doesn’t come in the main release package.
+With 3 possible node sources (Kubernetes API Server, flat file, CoreOS Fleet), 2 metrics sources (cAdvisor and Kubelet) and constantly growing number of sinks we have to separate the stuff that the core Heapster/K8S team is responsible for and what is provided as a plugin/addition and doesn’t come in the main release package.